moira-alert/doc/source/development/architecture.rst

    :align: center

 Notifier constantly pulls new events from ``moira-trigger-events`` Redis key and schedules notifications according to subscription schedule and throttling rules.
-If a trigger contains *all* of the tags in a subscription,and only in this case, a notification is created for this subscription.
+If a trigger contains *all* of the tags in a subscription, and only in this case, a notification is created for this subscription.

 Subscription schedule delays notifications of occurred event to the beginning of next allowed time interval.
 Note that this differs from trigger schedule, which suppresses event generation entirely.